-Your application should be returned by Friday 15th December 2023.
+Your application should be returned by Friday 20th December 2024.

-3. All students who apply to us will be invited for interview in January 2024; you will receive an invitation with your individual appointment time.
+3. All students who apply to us will be invited for interview in January/February 2025.

 4. After interview you will be offered a conditional place, providing you meet our entrance requirements.
 This will be confirmed to you in writing.